openresty/lua-nginx-module/README.markdown

 The current implementation requires that the iterator returned should only be used in a single request.
 That is, one should *not* assign it to a variable belonging to persistent namespace like a Lua package.

-This method requires the PCRE library enabled in your Nginx build.
+This method requires the PCRE library enabled in your Nginx build.  ([Known Issue With Special PCRE Sequences](http://wiki.nginx.org/HttpLuaModule#Special_PCRE_Sequences)).

 This feature was first introduced in the `v0.2.1rc12` release.